 As a totally unforgiving carboholic, I can promise you that you’re gonna love this one pot lasagna recipe.

 This page includes step by step instructions, as well as tips and notes.
 If you’d like to skip all that, feel free to scroll down to the full, printable recipe card at the bottom of the post.

 I don’t know about you, but lasagna has always been one of those dishes I adored but never made simply because of the work involved.

 Layers?
 Parboiling?
 Nah.
 Baked ziti and penne rosa gratify much quicker.

 Deconstructed lasagna, on the other hand, is absolutely the best way to enjoy lasagna for mostly lazy cooks like moi.

 And you, obviously, since you clicked on this recipe.

 As always, no judgment from me.
 I run a food blog and am admitting to being a lazy chef.

 I’m all about the cheese in my lasagna recipes, and this one isn’t hurting for it.
-Mozzarella, generous dollops of ricotta, and freshly grated Parm will satisfy the dairy lover in you, but a little bit of protein doesn’t hurt, either.
+Mozzarella, generous dollops of fresh ricotta cheese, and freshly grated Parm will satisfy the dairy lover in you, but a little bit of protein doesn’t hurt, either.

-This easy skillet lasagna recipe is definitely going to be added to our “what do we want for dinner” menu.
+This easy lasagna recipe is definitely going to be added to our “what do we want for dinner” menu.
+Not to mention the perfect al dente noodles!
 It’s a bit larger than the dinners I’ve been making, at about 4 servings, but having leftover pasta in the house is never a bad idea.